The Price Is Right (Australian game show): Original version

-The Australian version of the Price is Right, debuted on ATN-7 in Sydney in 1957 and was hosted by Bruce Beeby and later Keith Walsh until 1959.
-Geoff Manion hosted the show on GTV-9 in Melbourne on Sundays for sixteen weeks in 1958.
-In 1963, the show was screened on the entire Seven Network and was hosted by musician Horrie Dargie.
+Two regional versions based on the original 1950s US format aired nearly concurrently – one aired on ATN-7 in Sydney, hosted by Bruce Beeby and later Keith Walshe from 1957 to 1959; the other was on GTV-9 in Melbourne and hosted by Geoff Manion in 1958.
+The latter version debuted 10 August 1958, airing for 16 episodes on Sundays at 5:30PM.
+After it ended, the timeslot was taken up by panel discussion series Face the Nation (based on the US series of the same name), which had previously aired at 5:00PM.

+In 1963, the Seven Network aired a nationwide version hosted by Horrie Dargie.

-Garry Meadows era (1973-74)
+Garry Meadows era (1973–74)

 The first version of the modern The Price Is Right format first aired in Australia on the 0-10 Network from 1973 to 1974; this version was hosted by Garry Meadows and announcer Keith Livingston.
 At this time, Reg Grundy Organisation was copying many shows from Goodson-Todman Productions in the U.S.; they had a flair for making detailed copies of sets, and The Price Is Right was no exception.
 Grundy staffer Bill Mason went to the United States to research the show in detail.